“Thank you so much for helping me through this hard time” - young person

 The core focus of ZAP is to teach young people how to be assertive, a proven technique for preventing and tackling bullying.

-Other workshop objectives are to raise confidence and self-esteem, achieved through the use of positive reinforcement throughout the day, and interaction with the other young people they meet, enabling them to realise that they are not alone in their experience and that they are not to blame.
+Other workshop objectives are to raise confidence and self-esteem, achieved through the use of positive reinforcement throughout the workshop, and interaction with the other young people, enabling them to realise that they are not alone and that they are not to blame.

 It also equips parents and carers with the skills and confidence to support their child after the workshop.